infobloxopen/db-controller/docs/index.md

 In the case of AWS you would leverage
 [ACK RDS Provider](https://github.com/aws-controllers-k8s/rds-controller).

-The ClaimMap is meant to transform between DatabaseClaim and CloudDatabaseClaim.
-We will not use a resource for the ClaimMap, but will use a naming convention to do the mapping and will use the existing FragmentKey for the map to group a number of DatabaseClaim to share a database instance.
-If more complex use cases arrive we could implement a resource to provide the mapping.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#fffcbb', 'lineColor': '#ff0000', 'primaryBorderColor': '#ff0000'}}}%%
 erDiagram